-What will Meghan Markle wear for her wedding?
+The unspoken royal wedding gown dress code

 And a veil remains quintessential for a royal wedding - Kate wore one too

-The timeless princess role-model remains Grace Kelly in a high-neck and full-sleeves
+The timeless princess role-model remains Grace Kelly in a high neck and full sleeves

 Quite different from the layered tulle dress Meghan wore as an actress in Suits